-There’s always been a lot of talk about dividends and liquid instruments and how they should be in every investor´s portfolio.
-There has been a lot of talk in recent years that discusses which one is better to have.
-Should an investor have more dividend-paying shares in a company, or should they have more liquid assets which could potentially be more advantageous in both the short- and long-term?
+There’s a lot of talk lately about Dividends, and Liquid Instruments as assets in that are no doubt in every Investors personal portfolio.
+A lot of talk in recent years that discuss which is better to have.
+Should an investor have more dividend paying shares in a company, or should they have more liquid assets on hand comparatively?

 Clearly, there’s a lot that can be said about both of them, and a lot of investors will argue back and forth.
-Why don’t we stop for a moment and take a quick look at the advantages and disadvantages of both sides of the issue and see what makes dividends and liquid assets so popular.
+Why don’t we stop for a moment, and just take a quick look at the advantages and disadvantages of both sides of the issue, and see what makes dividends so popular and liquid assets so popular as well.

-For dividend paying shares, the advantages are quite obvious: they pay dividends and holding onto them could potentially mean a higher return down the line and the investor could end up reaping a bigger reward over time.
-Sure, the liquid asset gives you the ability to liquidate or sell and have money in hand right now, in the immediate future, but the dividend-paying share will probably net you a greater return over time and its value could (more than likely) increase, which will net you even more.
+For Dividend Paying Shares, the advantages are quite obvious.
+They pay dividends.
+Holding onto them means that you’ll end up with MORE money down the line and will end up reaping a bigger reward over time.
+Sure, the liquid asset will more than likely net you more money in hand right now, in the immediate future, but the Dividend share will probably make you more money in 10 or so years and its value could (more than likely) increase, which will net you even more.

-The advantage of the liquid instrument is obvious as well: there´s no waiting or down time if you need to liquidate.
+The advantage of the liquid instrument is obvious as well.
 You can easily convert it to cash, and just walk away.
 That’s it.
-Need a quick sum of cash to get into another investment opportunity?
-Liquidate some of your assets and move on to the next investment.
+Need a quick sum of cash to pay off a debt?
+Liquidate some of your assets, pay it off, and move on.

-So clearly, there are advantages and disadvantages to both of them.
-So, which do you go with as your investment choice?
+So clearly, there’s an advantage and disadvantages to both of them; which do you go with as your investment choice?
 What if I told you that there’s a middle road that uses the advantages of both, but has none of the disadvantages?
 Having a new asset class that pays dividends, but can quickly be liquidated and converted to cash quickly?

 Sounds like a dream come true, right?
-Well there’s a new startup on the horizon called Konzortia Capital that’s actually doing just that.
-It’s fairly new, but they’ve got a dedicated team that’s working around the clock to provide this New Asset Class (NAC), and it’s got a lot of investors talking.
+Well there’s a new Startup on the horizon called Konzortia Capital that’s actually doing just that.
+It’s fairly new, but it seems they’ve got a new, dedicated team that’s working around the clock to provide this new asset class, and it’s got a lot of investors talking.